hyperbotauthor/chessopstest/README.md

 yarn
 ```

-this will roll up `test.js` and run it
+this will rollup `test.js` and run it:

 ```javascript
 import {makeFen, parseFen} from "../chessops/fen"